cc7623/cc7623.github.io/articles/appleinternal-list.md

 [For AppleTV](https://www.youtube.com/watch?v=2DDfL6uOUOw&list=PLQqOq_rtqRkRYWDvdqA2GZ5shDZs2MnWV)

-[Mac Tutorial, No Enroll](https://archive.org/details/no-enroll-mac-os-demoloop-apple-store-screen-saver-tutorial) (to view files used in video, scroll down & click `SHOW ALL`. `xmlfile.xml` is from the pastebin link shown in the video.)
+[Mac Tutorial, No Enroll](https://archive.org/details/no-enroll-mac-os-demoloop-apple-store-screen-saver-tutorial) (to view files used in video, scroll down & click `SHOW ALL`. `xmlfile.xml` is from the pastebin link shown in the video. export & rename to `ScreenSaver.plist`. you will have to find the `demoloop` video by yourself for now. making a quick list of existing demoloop videos and uploading it soon.)

+[iOS Tutorial, Enroll](https://www.theiphonewiki.com/wiki/Screen_Saver#:~:text=Installation%20Link%3A%0Ahttps%3A//demoupdate.apple.com/index.html) `ONLY WORKS ON DEVICES WHICH APPLE CURRENTLY SELLS NEW OR REFURBISHED.`

+***